Dodge Viper: European market

-The SR l and SR II Viper were exported to Europe and sold as a Chrysler.
+The SR l and SR II Viper were exported to Europe and sold as a Chrysler Viper.

 The ZB I Viper was sold in Europe during 2005–2006.
 It was the first model to be sold as a Dodge, as part of Chrysler's new sales strategy for the European market.
 In the United Kingdom it is referred to as a Viper, but was sold as the Dodge SRT-10, as the Viper name is a registered trademark in the UK.